What are the application qualifications?

 Work that has already been, or is in consideration for publication elsewhere is not eligible.

 Grant recipient responsibilities:

-The Top 10 presenters will then be asked to speak in the general session over the course of the next two days (12/6 – 12/7).
-These individuals will also have the opportunity to publish a 1800-word article (maximum) in either CUTIS or SkinMed based on availability.
+The Top 10 presenters will then be asked to speak in the general session over the course of the next two days (12/4 – 12/5).
+These individuals will also have the opportunity to publish an article in either CUTIS or SkinMed based on availability.
 Submitted abstracts can not be published or in consideration of publication prior to the meeting.
-If selected as a Top 10 presenter, CUTIS or SkinMed have first-rights of refusal for publication through December 31st, 2020.
+If selected as a Top 10 presenter, CUTIS or SkinMed have first-rights of refusal for publication through December 31st, 2021.